Master of International Affairs 5-year (3+2) Degree with the Texas A&M Departments of International Studies and Economics

-*For example: A Texas A&M Undergrad student majoring in Economics who is expected to graduate from their undergrad degree in May 2023 is ineligible to apply for fall 2023 admission into the 3+2 program.
-The student would need to submit a GradCAS application for the 2-year MIA degree instead.
+*For example: A Texas A&M Undergrad student majoring in Economics who is expected to graduate from their undergrad degree in May 2024 is ineligible to apply for fall 2024 admission into the 3+2 program.
+The student would need to apply to the 2-year MIA degree instead.

-Current Texas A&M undergraduate students who meet the eligibility requirements above may apply by filling out, uploading support materials, and submitting a 3+2 MIA Internal Application.
-Applicants are required to submit all of the following materials to complete their application by the application deadline (preferably the priority deadline, but no later than the final deadline).
+Current Texas A&M undergraduate students who meet the eligibility requirements listed above may apply by submitting all of the following materials to complete their application by the application deadline (preferably the priority deadline, but no later than the final deadline).
 Incomplete applications will NOT be reviewed or considered for admission.

 - 3+2 MIA Internal Application